-In the past our product development program had included cosmetic and cosmeceutical products utilizing our patented transdermal delivery system technology, Accudel.
+In the past our product development program has included cosmetic and cosmeceutical products utilizing our patented transdermal delivery system technology, Accudel.
 Our lead product candidate was an anti-cellulite formulation, for which we have initial clinical information supporting the beneficial effects of this cosmetic product on skin appearance.
 Our potential pipeline of cosmetic products includes hyperpigmentation and anti-aging formulations.
 We remain interested in pursuing this business opportunity and continue to consider entering into new relationships with third parties.
+We may also pursue the out-licensing of our Accudel drug delivery technology for the development and commercialization of additional innovative drug and cosmeceutical products.